 How Dangerous Are Great Basin Rattlesnakes?

-Great Basin rattlesnake venom is a potent mix of myotoxins and hemotoxins.
+The Great Basin rattlesnake has a potent venom.
+It is a potent mix of myotoxins and hemotoxins.
 Their bites may produce pain, edema, nausea, and vomiting.
-Furthermore, the hemotoxic component of their venom can cause internal bleeding.
+Furthermore, the hemotoxic part of their venom can cause internal bleeding.
 This may lead to multiple organ damage.
-Moreover, the myotoxic portion of their venom will produce necrosis of body tissue.
-Source
+Moreover, the myotoxic part of their venom will produce necrosis of body tissue.

 Rattlesnake Lookalikes